Making the Case

 Sample RFC Paragraph

-Section titled “Sample RFC Paragraph”The following is ready to copy into an internal proposal or RFC:
+Section titled “Sample RFC Paragraph”Ready to copy into an internal proposal:

 We propose adopting APM (Agent Package Manager) to manage AI agent configuration across our repositories.
 APM is an open-source, dev-time tool that provides a declarative manifest (

-apm.yml) and lock file (apm.lock) for AI coding agent setup — instructions, prompts, skills, plugins, and MCP servers.
+apm.yml) and lock file (apm.lock.yaml) for AI coding agent setup — instructions, prompts, skills, plugins, and MCP servers.
 It resolves dependencies, generates native configuration files for each AI platform, and produces reproducible installs from locked versions.
 APM has zero runtime footprint: it runs during setup and CI, outputs standard config files, and introduces no vendor lock-in.
 Adopting APM will eliminate manual agent setup for new developers, enforce consistent configuration across teams, and provide an auditable record of all agent configuration changes through git history.
+Pre-deploy content scanning and an org-wideapm-policy.ymlgive the security and platform teams the controls they need to govern what reaches developer workstations.
 The tool is MIT-licensed, maintained under the Microsoft GitHub organization, and supports GitHub, GitLab, Bitbucket, and Azure DevOps as package sources.

 Quick Comparison

-Section titled “Quick Comparison”For stakeholders familiar with existing tools, this comparison clarifies where APM fits.
+Section titled “Quick Comparison”For stakeholders familiar with existing tools:

 | Capability | Manual Setup | Single-Tool Plugin | APM |